 - Date: Varies

-Kids can enjoy jumping in a quieter atmosphere.
+Kids can enjoy wall-to-wall trampolines in a quieter atmosphere.

 Looking for even more accessible fun in Metro Detroit and Ann Arbor?
 Check out our list of barrier-free playgrounds in southeast Michigan.